 And finally, Decipher is a super smart concept—and we got the chance to flex all of our specialist capabilities to help turn it into a super awesome product and bring it to market.
 It doesn’t get much better than this.

 So if you’ve got a few minutes, sit back and enjoy the story.
-If you don’t, just read the bullet-points at the top of each section to get the summary and you'll get the gist.
+If you don’t, just read the bullet-points at the top of each section to get the summary.

 - CSBP is part of Wesfarmers Chemicals, Energy & Fertilisers.